anatarano/anatarano.github.io/index.md

 ---

+Dr. Ana M. Tárano is an Assistant Research Professor at Arizona State University (ASU), conducting research on geospatial Machine Learning (geoML) for food security applications.
+Before joining ASU, Tárano was a Senior Research Associate III at the University of Miami, where she applied geoML for shallow-marine habitat mapping using remotely sensed multispectral imagery.
+As a passionate educator and designer, she extended the NASA Planetary ReaCH engagement model with art and the design thinking framework as a 2022 NASA SCoPE Seed Grant Awardee.
+Before her time at the University of Miami, Tárano implemented design thinking in applying machine learning in a unique public-facing, real-time context as Project Manager for a conversational Artificial Intelligence (AI), a collaboration with interdisciplinary artist Rashaad Newsome and Stanford’s Human-Centered AI.
+Tárano received her Ph.D. in Aeronautics and Astronautics from Stanford University.
+Her Ph.D. research improved asteroid modeling using physics-based simulations, statistical analysis, optimization, and machine learning.
+This work was funded by NASA's Asteroid Threat Assessment Project (ATAP) at NASA's Advanced Supercomputing Division.
+Her contributions to NASA's ATAP were recognized by NASA's Group Achievement Award and NASA Ames Honor Award.
+Her extensive aerospace engineering experience ranges from leading Stanford's CubeSat QB50 Discovery to studying space radiation effects on astronauts at NASA Space Radiation Lab.

+---

 # 📰 Recent Projects
 ## Environmental Data Science Innovation and Inclusion Lab: Data Short Course 2024 [🔗](https://cu-esiil-edu.github.io/2024-data-short-course/)
 <span style="color:#35514F">